List of Marvel Comics characters: M: Menace

+During the Dark Reign storyline, Lily reappears in her Menace form to Harry, threatening Harry's life at first before then showing Harry that she is pregnant.
 In the "Origin of Species" storyline, Lily crashes into Harry's coffee shop and gives birth to a baby boy.
-Then a group of supervillains, hired by Doctor Octopus, attack her and kidnap the baby.
-Spider-Man manages to rescue the baby, but the baby is stolen again by the Lizard.
-Spider-Man manages to track him down, only to have the Lizard willingly give the baby back to Spider-Man because his tests to determine paternity prove that Norman is not the father.
-Word of her child's safety (but not the paternity) gets back to Lily who is relieved.
-She runs away because she feels she is unfit to raise the child.
-Spider-Man later tests Harry's blood, revealing that Harry is in fact the father, and leaves the child named Stanley Osborn in Harry's care.
+It is later determined that Norman Osborn is not the baby's father.
+Lily is relieved that her child is safe, but runs away because she feels she is unfit to raise him.
+Spider-Man later tests Harry Osborn's blood, revealing that Harry is in fact the father, and leaves the child named Stanley Osborn in Harry's care.

-As part of the Marvel NOW! event, Menace returns showing her allegiance to the Goblin King as part of the underground Goblin Nation while preparing for the fight against Superior Spider-Man (Otto Octavius's mind in Spider-Man's body).
-Menace is ordered to disarm the prison truck that captured Phil Urich before taking the latter to the underground and gets christened the Goblin Knight.
-Menace later kidnaps Carlie from Potter's Field after she finds that Doctor Octopus' grave is empty and brings Cooper to the Goblin King.
-Menace then gives the Goblin King the journal revealing the secret about Superior Spider-Man.
+As part of the Marvel NOW! event, Menace returns showing her allegiance to the Goblin King as part of the underground Goblin Nation while preparing for the fight against Superior Spider-Man.
 During the Goblin King's takeover of Manhattan, the real Spider-Man returns and defeats the Goblin Nation.
-In the process, Spider-Man uses an antidote for the Goblin Serum on Menace, turning her back to a normal human.
+In the process, Spider-Man uses an antidote for the goblin serum on Menace, turning her back to a normal human.

-During the AXIS storyline, Urich tries to free Lily from police custody, blowing up the police car in which she was being transferred.
-She survives, but is rendered amnesiac and becomes the heroine Queen Cat under Roderick Kingsley, the original Hobgoblin.